Created: 13 Apr 2024

 Tips for getting the best results when working with LLMs

-Exercise agency
+Exercise autonomy

 Augment, rather than replace